DaRos97/MoireBands/last_lap/1_tight_binding/README.md

 # Computed
 ##Maf
+    - Range 0.1 to 1, WSe2 and WS2, SO fixed and not.

 # Computing
 ##Maf
-    - Range 0.1 to 1, WSe2 and WS2, SO fixed and not.
+    - Range 0.1 to 1, WSe2 and WS2, SO fixed and not with offset not constrained